CZ-NIC/knot-resolver/manager/README.md

 ### What all those dev dependencies for?

 Short answer - mainly for managing other dependencies.
 By using dependency management systems within the project, anyone can start developing after installing just a few core tools.
 Everything else will be handled automagically.
-The main concept behind it is that there should be nothing that can be run only in CI, not on dev machines.
+The main concept behind it is that there should be nothing that can be run only in CI.

 * core dependencies which you have to install manually
   * pyenv